Fixitfetish/fpga_potpourri/doc/vhdl_attributes.md

 ## Base Type

-Returns the base type of a subtype.
+The 'base attribute is applied to types and returns the base type of a subtype.

 | Usage                   | Result                      |
 |:------------------------|:----------------------------|